Skip to main content

 ComponentSettlement TypeFinality

-P2P transfersOn-chain~2 seconds (Base block time)
+P2P transfersOn-chain~2 seconds (L2 block time)

 Card purchasesHybridAuthorization: instant.
 Settlement: same day via Visa.